donaldrauscher/blog-pelican/content/2018-08-29-movie-reviews-tf.markdown

 });
 </script>

 NOTE: I used a version of this dataset that had already been preprocessed into TFRecords.
 As part of this preprocessing, the reviews were lowercases and split into words; punctuation, including "'", were treated as seperate words.
 To properly serve this model, we need to replicate this preprocessing in the [serving input receiver](https://www.tensorflow.org/guide/saved_model#prepare_serving_inputs).
 Unfortunately, I couldn't find a way to do this with native TF ops!
 I was able to replicate it with `tf.py_func`.
 However, [a documented limitation](https://www.tensorflow.org/api_docs/python/tf/py_func) of `py_func` is that it is *not* serialized in the GraphDef, so it cannot be used for serving, which requires serializing the model and restoring in a different environment.
 Here, I'm only doing a simple word split by spaces.
+I'm looking into building an input pipeline using [TF Transform](https://github.com/tensorflow/transform).

 Here's a [link](https://github.com/donaldrauscher/movie-reviews-tf) to all the code for the model build and a [link](https://github.com/donaldrauscher/blog-pelican/tree/master/functions/ml_predict) to the Cloud Function for serving.
 Cheers!